 • Gaze-tracking cameras with sub-millisecond accuracy

-Recent times has seen haptic technology mature beyond simple vibration motors:
+Recent times have seen haptic technology mature beyond simple vibration motors:

 • Surface haptics (ultrasonic, electro-adhesion) that create texture feelings on glass